Loksta8/AntSimulation/README.md

     Clone the repository
     Run the included setup script:

-    ```bash
     python setup_hooks.py
-    ```

-    This script copies the pre-commit hook (which enforces our verification system) into your local `.git/hooks/` directory and makes it executable.
-This automates the setup of the crucial Git hook that maintains code integrity.
+    This configures the necessary git hooks for the verification system.

 How the Verification System Works

 Our verification system maintains code integrity through the following process:

-* **Pre-commit Hook (`.git/hooks/pre-commit`):** An automatically installed Git hook that runs before each commit.
-* **Hash Generation:** This hook calculates a unique hash of the entire repository's codebase (excluding the verification file itself) using a robust, cross-platform consistent method.
-* **`verification.txt` Update:** If the calculated hash differs from the one stored in `verification.txt`, the hook automatically updates `verification.txt` with the new hash.
-* **Automatic Inclusion:** The updated `verification.txt` is automatically added to your commit.
-* **CI Integration:** Our Continuous Integration (CI) pipeline on GitHub Actions performs the same hash calculation.
-If the hash calculated by CI does not match the one in the committed `verification.txt` (indicating an outdated verification file or an inconsistent codebase), the build will fail, ensuring integrity across all development environments.
+    Pre-commit Hook: Automatically detects changes to source files Hash Generation: Updates the hash value in verification.txt when changes are detected Automatic Inclusion: Adds the updated verification.txt to your commit Build Integration: When building with CMake, the system places the current verification.txt alongside your executable in your build directory.

 This seamless process ensures all contributors maintain consistent code verification without manual intervention.
-The verification file remains in your build directory it does not need to be manually managed.
+The verification file remains in your build directory and don't need to be manually managed.
 Contribution Workflow

     Make your code changes